Jhedie/simple-notification-app/README.md

 # SimpleNotificationApp

+This project explores the concepts of Components communication using component @Input(s) and @Output(s)

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.3.
+It was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.3.

 ## Development server